-- Planning of the Committee activities for next financial year - Proposals for the update and review of the Company's main corporate governance policies (By-laws, General Shareholders Meeting Regulations, Board Regulations, Audit and Control Committee Regulations). - Proposals for the approval of a new Code of Conduct and update of corporate policies (sustainability, corporate governance, information, etc...) - Information and Supervision of the Periodic Financial Information that the Company submits to the CNMV and to the markets, and of the non-financial information. - Information and submission to the Board of Directors of the Individual and Consolidated Annual Accounts of the relevant fiscal year, as well as of the Interim Condensed Consolidated Financial Statements. - Supervision of the Degree of Compliance with the Model for the Prevention of Risks from Crime.
-Implementation of the new Model and supervision of Compliance Committee and the management of the whistleblowing channel. - Quarterly and annual monitoring of the Internal Audit Plan activities during 2020-2021, and approval of 2021-2022 Plan and its budget. - Supervision of the Risk Map of the Group. - Monitoring of the Internal Control activities of the Group, including the System of Internal Control over Financial Reporting (ICFR). - Annual Evaluation of the Internal Audit Unit and establishment of the Business and Individual Objectives for the Short-Term Variable Remuneration of the Corporate Director of Internal Audit. - Supervision of Accounts Audit fees, and planning of the accounts audit for the financial year. - Authorization for the provision by auditors of the Company or of companies of the Group, of services other than accounts auditing. - Supervision of the Integrated Report. - Report-Proposal to the Board of Directors of the Annual Report on Corporate Governance for the fiscal year. - Report on the Auditor independence. - Self-assessment of its functions and composition during the fiscal year. - Elaboration of the related party's transactions report.
+- Planning of the Committee activities for next financial year - Information and Supervision of the Periodic Financial Information that the Company submits to the CNMV and to the markets, as well as of the non-financial information. - Information and submission to the Board of Directors of the Individual and Consolidated Annual Accounts of the relevant fiscal year, as well as of the Interim Condensed Consolidated Financial Statements. - Supervision of compliance with the Criminal Risk Prevention Model - Quarterly and annual monitoring of the Internal Audit Plan activities during 2023, and approval of 2024 Internal Audit Plan and its budget. - Supervision of the Risk Map of the Group, every four months. - Monitoring of the Internal Control activities of the Group, including the System of Internal Control over Financial Reporting (ICFR). - Annual Assessment of the Internal Audit Unit and establishment of the Business and Individual Objectives for the Short-Term Variable Remuneration of the Corporate Director of Internal Audit. - Supervision of Accounts Audit fees and planning of the accounts audit for the financial year. - Authorization for the provision by auditors of the Company or of companies of the Group, of services other than accounts auditing. - Supervision of the Integrated Report. - Report-Proposal to the Board of Directors of the Annual Report on Corporate Governance for the fiscal year. - Report on the Auditor independence. - Self-assessment of its functions and composition during the fiscal year. - Elaboration of the related party's transactions reports